Project6Algorithms/Project6/README.md

 # Project6
 A traveling salesman project using different types of algorithms.
+Run the PROJ5GUi.py.